Auchenbathie Tower: Wallaces of Auchenbathie

 Very little is recorded other than the tradition that the Wallace family held the Tower of Auchenbathie, lying about 5 miles from Ellerslie (sic).
 Sir Malcolm Wallace, who some believe to be father of Sir William Wallace, may have been Lord of Elderslie and Auchenbothie, although William's own seal gives his father's name as Alan Wallace.

 The Wallaces parted with a portion of the barony of Auchenbathie to Blair of that Ilk and this included the ruins of the old tower.
 The other barony was Auchenbothie Wallace; the family line died out around 1650.

 Metcalfe records that in 1398 John Wallace of Elderslie passed the lands of Auchinbothie Wallace to his son, Thomas Wallace.
 The Wallaces of Ferguslie and the Wallaces of Neilstonside were descendants of this John Wallace of Elderslie.
 The Semples of Eliotstoun and the MacDowalls also held the lands of Auchenbothie at various times.

+In 1596 sasine of Auchinbothie through 1597-98 was held by David Cunningham of Robertland.

 In 1603 John Montgomery of Achinbotthy (sic) held the lands of Waterlands at Lugton.
 His wife was Margaret and he had four children, John, Margaret, Anna and Christian.
 The son John may have died before his father as the three daughters each inherited a one third share in the years 1616.
 1617 and 1620.